The MotorLink Playbook · April 2026

-The same process we have walked more than twelve thousand Kenyan sellers through.
-No templates, no scripted replies — every listing is reviewed by a human before it goes live.
+A simple, human-reviewed process built around the Kenyan market.
+No templates, no scripted replies — every listing is read by a person before it goes live.

-Plate, mileage and body condition.
+Plate, body condition and service history.
 No essays, no forms nobody reads.

 What you’ll need